Microarray Analysis

 For each of the selected statistical comparisons, the following output are provided:

-1. Top table (interactive).
-A table with the relevant statistics as calculated by DESeq2.
+1. Top table.
+A table with the statistics from the differential expression analysis.
 Click here for more information on this table.

-2. Histograms (interactive) of the P value and logFC distribution.
-Click for more information on the P value histogram and logFC value histogram .
+2. p-value and log2FC histograms.
+These plots show the distribution of p-values and log2FCs.
+Click for more information on the p-value histogram and log2FC histogram .

-3. Volcano plot (interactive): scatter plot of logFC versus -log P value.
+3. Volcano plot.
+Scatter plot of log2FC versus -log10 p-value.
 Click here for more information on this figure.

-4. MA plot (interactive): scatter plot of mean log expression versus logFC.
+4. MA plot.
+Scatter plot of mean log2 expression versus log2FC.
 Click here for more information on this figure.

-5. Summary of the number of differentially expressed genes for selected P and logFC thresholds.
+5. Summary.
+Get the number of differentially expressed genes for selected p-value and log2FC thresholds.

 Gene Set Analysis